gmalim/NBA_analysis/README.md

 	- Stochastic Gradient Descent Classifier
 	- Linear Discriminant Analysis Classifier
 	- Passive Aggressive Classifier
-	- Perceptron Classifier
 	- Neural Network Classifier
 	- Gaussian Process Classifier
 	- Gaussian Naive Bayes Classifier
-	- Decision Tree Classifier
 	- Random Forest Classifier
 	- Extra Randomized Trees Classifier
 	- Gradient Boosted Decision Tree Classifier
-	- Adaptive Boosted Decision Tree Classifier
+	- Adaptive Boosted (AdaBoost) Decision Tree Classifier
+	- Extreme Gradient Boosted (XGBoost) Decision Tree Classifier
 	- Bagged Decision Tree Classifier
 - Hyper-parameter tuning and instantiation of all models.

 ### 6. Cross-validation

 - All classifiers are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
+- Validation curves are visualized.
 - Classification scores are calculated and listed.
 - ROC and PR curves are calculated and visualized.